2blue1clown/punto-elysia/README.md

 ## joinRoom(id:string)
-The rest of the players make a request to join the specific room.
-Each room has a maximum of 3 players.
+The rest of the players make a request to join a specific room.
+Each room has a maximum of 4 players.
-- open socket
+- open socket with client
+- create a unique id for the player (this should maybe get stored in a session somehow??)
 - send the new connection room information (already connected players and their colors)
 - broadcast to other players in the room that a new player has joined

+# Events

+## PlayerJoin
+- this event will be emitted to all players within a room when a new player joins

+## NewGame

+# Event Responses

+- At this stage I think its a good idea to have all of the messages that come from the server follow a certain format...
+- interface PuntoEvent <T> {
+    type: string
+    data: T
+}

 # Fly.io